 Take a Quick Stop at the Tourism Office

-I headed out to go to the tourist office, and actually had to stop along the way to just enjoy the scene: kids playing in the park, a man feeding the birds, the stunning flowers growing everywhere.
-There were pods of flowers every few feet.
+I headed to the tourist office and actually had to stop along the way to just enjoy the scene: kids were playing in the park, a man was feeding the birds, the stunning flowers were growing everywhere.
+There were pots of flowers every few feet.
 I am convinced that Norwegians plant amazing amounts of flowers because they fully appreciate the springtime.

-I found my way to the tourist office, where the wonderful guide (now friend) Carmen took me on a tour through the streets of Stavanger.
+I eventually found my way to the tourist office, where the wonderful guide Carmen took me on a tour through the streets of Stavanger.
 The tourist office had a list of things we could do while visiting this quaint little city.

 All the houses along the street were painted in different hues of bright colors, in accordance with a color scheme suggested by the artist Craig Flannagan, a prominent Stavanger artist.

-It is true, if you come to Stavanger, Norway, you will not be disappointed, as it is a wonderful little city right on the water, where the cruise ships come in.
-It is cobblestoned and charming!
+It is true if you come to Stavanger, Norway, you will not be disappointed, as it is a wonderful little city right on the water.
 It is also the gateway to hike Preikestolen (the famous Pulpit Rock).
 The Lysefjord and the iconic Preikestolen (the Pulpit Rock) are just an hour’s boat trip away from the city, but you can also visit those places by bus.
 This is a must for every traveler who goes to Norway.
 You can read all about my experience hiking Pulpit Rock and more detailed information on how to get there at the link above.